Twin City Liner Sightseeing Tour

 Passing the opera and the Reduta, where the Slovak Philharmonic is based, the tour leads back to the Twin City Liner landing stage.
 The new landing stage is located directly next to the “Nový Most”, or “New Bridge”, with its landmark “UFO” – a former observation post from the communist era.
 Today, the “UFO” is a viewing platform and a trendy restaurant with a fantastic view.

-Twin City Liner’s tourism partner Flora Tour offers daily tours of the city, as well as tours combined with a leisurely slow train.
+Twin City Liner’s tourism partner Flora Tour offers daily tours of the city.
 From November to March upon request.
 Individual city tours are also possible upon request.

 Telephone: 00421 903 610 716 (we speak English)